EXPERIENCED FAIRFAX DUI LAWYER WILL FIGHT FOR JUSTICE ON YOUR BEHALF

 ADDITIONAL PENALTIES FOR HIGHER BAC MEASUREMENTS

-Jail time is mandatory if you are arrested while driving with an excessively high BAC level.
-With a BAC level at or above 0.15%, a first offense additionally carries a mandatory, minimum five-day jail term; at or above 0.20%, a first offense carries a mandatory ten-day jail term.
+Jail time is mandatory if you are arrested while driving with an excessively high blood alcohol content level.
+With a BAC level at or above 0.15%, a first offense additionally carries a mandatory, minimum five-day jail term; at or above 0.20%, a first offense carries a mandatory jail time of ten days.

 A conviction for any DUI involving a passenger age 17 or younger in the vehicle at the time of the arrest carries an additional mandatory five-day jail term in addition to all other fines and sentences.
 You may also be fined an additional $500 to $1,000.